 Invest in a Smarter Thermostat

 Programmable thermostats are the hottest new way to stay cool.
 Pre-set temperature preferences help you avoid the user errors and choices that inflate energy bills.
 You can even program a thermostat to lower or raise the temperature when you’re asleep, and during regularly scheduled work shifts.
 Just don’t forget to harness nature’s heating and cooling powers, too.
 Remember to open the windows on cool afternoons, and open the blinds to warm rooms with sunshine.

 If you want to save money on heating and cooling expenses, contact us at Stack Heating & Cooling.
 We’ve been keeping homes comfortable throughout the greater Cleveland area since 1976, and we can help you weather yet another school year.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
-For more information about energy savings and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about energy savings and other HVAC topics, view our other blog articles.